cloudfoundry/go-cf-api/docs/docs/loadtests.md

 # Load Tests

-To show the possible advantage of this PoC implementation in comparison to the Ruby implementation ([cloud_controller_ng](https://github.com/cloudfoundry/cloud_controller_ng)) we ran a few load tests to find out the limits of both implementations.
+To demonstrate the possible advantage of this PoC implementation in comparison to the Ruby implementation ([cloud_controller_ng](https://github.com/cloudfoundry/cloud_controller_ng)) we ran a few load tests to find out the limits of both implementations.

-The aim of this was to get an idea how much performance a new implementation could potentially offer.
-So we compared selected endpoints that we already fully implemented in the PoC Implementation.
+The aim of this was to get an idea how much performance a new implementation could potentially offer by comparing select endpoints that we had already fully implemented in the new implementation.
-The load test was conducted with [vegeta](https://github.com/tsenart/vegeta) and [netdata](https://github.com/netdata/netdata) to monitor vm and database resources.
+The load test was conducted with [vegeta](https://github.com/tsenart/vegeta) and [netdata](https://github.com/netdata/netdata) to monitor VM and database resources.

 ## Go vs Ruby implementation

-We executed the same test on both implementations on compareable setups.
+We executed the same tests on both implementations on comparable hosting setups using the same database.
-For this we implemented quite a number of middleware functionality also in the PoC e.g. Logging, Metrics(Prometheus), Rate Limiting(Altough disabled for the test), Authorization and Role checking.
+The following features were implemented for this comparison:
+* Logging
+* Metrics (Prometheus)
+* Rate Limiting (not enabled during tests)
+* Authentication
+* Authorization

-The test then ran the same api call against specific endpoints with varous number of requests per second.
+The tests then ran the same API call against specific endpoints with a variable number of requests per second.
-These endpoints where fully implemented in the PoC and compliant with [CF V3 API 3.109.0](https://v3-apidocs.cloudfoundry.org/version/3.109.0).
+These following endpoints where fully implemented in Go and compliant with [CF V3 API 3.109.0](https://v3-apidocs.cloudfoundry.org/version/3.109.0):

-The tested endpoints where the ones we also have implemented in this PoC at the time of testing.
-Namely:
 - [/v3/info](https://v3-apidocs.cloudfoundry.org/version/3.109.0/#info)
 - [/v3/security_groups/:guid](https://v3-apidocs.cloudfoundry.org/version/3.109.0/#get-a-security-group)
 - [/v3/buildpacks](https://v3-apidocs.cloudfoundry.org/version/3.109.0/#list-buildpacks)

 ### Test setup
-Firstly we seeded the database with entries to have realistic database processing times as well as a realistic result sets returned by postgres.
-We ran these tests on a db with:
+The database was seeded with entries to have realistic database processing times as well as realistic result sets returned by Postgres.
+We ran these tests on a DB with:
 - 50 Spaces
 - 1000 Orgs
 - 20 Buildpacks
 - 40000 Security Groups

-Other key setup facts where:
+Other key setup facts:
 - The test was conducted on AWS
-- We used cloud_controller_ng version `3.108.0` and the PoC implementation version `0.0.19`
+- We used cloud_controller_ng version `3.108.0` and the Go implementation version `0.0.19`
 - Both implementations ran with a single instance
-- We executed these tests from a gorouter vm that had an instance type of `c4.8xlarge`
+- We executed these tests from a gorouter VM that had an instance type of `c4.8xlarge`
-- We skipped the cloudfoundry routing layer by accessing the tested instances directly over the private network the gorouter is also part of.
+- We skipped the Cloud Foundry routing layer by accessing the tested instances directly over the private network the gorouter is also part of
-- The PoC(Go) Implementation of the CloudController was deployed on a VM of the instance type `t3a.xlarge`
+- The Go Implementation of the CloudController was deployed on a VM of the instance type `t3a.xlarge`
-- Postgres database used was intentionally oversized to a `db.m5.2xlarge` instance to prevent the db being a bottleneck.
+- Postgres database used was intentionally oversized to a `db.m5.2xlarge` instance to prevent the DB being a bottleneck.
-- The maximum amount of concurrently usable db connections for both implementations was set to `500`
+- The maximum amount of concurrently usable DB connections for both implementations was set to `500`
-- The `threadpool_size` config parameter in cloud_controller_ng was set to `1000` to theoretically make the implementations more equal in the maximum possible parallelism(although we know ruby is single threaded).
+- The `threadpool_size` config parameter in cloud_controller_ng was set to `1000` to theoretically make the implementations more equal in the maximum possible parallelism (although we know Ruby is single threaded)
-- The test was conducted with an admin user and disabled rate limiting on both implementations.
+- The test was conducted with an admin user and rate limiting was not enabled on either implementation

 ### /v3/info

-The load test of the `/v3/info` endpoint tells us the maximum number of requests the web server on both implementations can handle without expensive buissiness logic, authentication, accessing other apis or the database.
-It represents the raw theoretical trouhput the underlying technology stack can serve.
+The load test of the `/v3/info` endpoint was designed to indicate the maximum number of requests the web server on each implementation can handle, excluding expensive buisiness logic, authentication or external systems (e.g. database).
+It represents the raw theoretical throughput the underlying technology stack can serve.

 ##### Ruby Implementation

-While 64 requests per second on the `v3/info` endpoint run quite fine on the ruby implementation, the instance breaks down at 128 requests per second.
+For the Ruby implementation, whilst 64 requests per second on the `v3/info` endpoint ran without issues, the instance broke down at 128 requests per second.
 ![](/img/loadtests/v1/vegeta/ng_info_128.png)
-Interesting is, that from the first second on, we have api error responses and they also take quite long to return(13 seconds).
-Also interesting is that the time they need to return decreases linearly until it matches the response times of successfull calls.
+Interestingly, from the first second onwards, we observed API error responses that were also slow (13 seconds).
+In addition, the time it takes for these errors to return decreases linearly until it matches the response times of successfull calls.
-Only 30% of the requests are served correctly, which is even lower then the previously accieved 64 requests per second.
+Only 30% of the requests are served correctly, which is even lower then the previously achieved 64 requests per second.
-As one can see the error codes are also `502 Bad Gatewaty` so the behaviour we already know of cloud_controller_ng showed up.
-Most likely the cloud_controller_ng web process did not answer its own health endpoint(in time) that is checked by nginx so the instance got removed from local nginx load balancing and a `502` was served.
+The error codes are `502 Bad Gatewaty` so the behaviour we have previously observed in `cloud_controller_ng` was reproduced in these tests.
+Most likely the `cloud_controller_ng` web process did not answer its own health endpoint (in time) and so `nginx` considered the backend unhealthy and a `502` was served.
 Interestingly enough we also see `500 Internal Server Error` responses which should not happen as this means unhandled exceptions in the code.
-So somewehere around 100 requests per second is the estimated hard limit of requests per second for any endpoint as `/v3/info` is one of the cheapest ones.
+Somewehere around 100 requests per second is the estimated hard limit of requests per second for any endpoint as `/v3/info` should be one of the least expensive endpoints.

-In the [VM Resources Section](#cpu-load-1) one can see that at 128 requests per second, the api is not limited by system resources.
+In the [VM Resources Section](#cpu-load-1) at 128 requests per second, the API is not limited by system resources.
 However [Cloud Controller Load](#cloudcontroller-load) shows a usage of 25% which means a full core.
-This is the expected hard limit of ruby hiting here as ruby runs single threaded.
+This is the expected hard limit of Ruby as the Ruby interpreter runs in a single thread.

 ##### Go Implementation

-We initially thought to never be able to handle 4k requests per second on a 4 core VM so the highest measurement we have are 4k requests per second and that seems to work fine on the PoC implementation.
-In the resources tab
+Initially it was thought that 4k requests per second would be more than the maximum for a 4 core VM so tests were only conducted up to this rate.
+The Go implementation appeared to be able to handle this load.
 ![](/img/loadtests/v1/vegeta/go_info_4096.png)

-In the [VM Resources Section](#cpu-load) one can see that at 4096 reqeusts per second, the api is fully using all cpu resources and this is likely limited by that.In high load situations, the HAProxy process seems to consume a lot of cpu.
-In this case HAProxy consumed 2,5 Cores while the PoC consumed rughly a single core.
+In the [VM Resources Section](#vm-resources) at 4096 reqeusts per second, the API is fully utilising all CPU resources and so is likely limited by CPU.
+In high load situations, the HAProxy process also seems to consume a lot of CPU.
+In this case HAProxy consumed 2.5 Cores while the Go process consumed roughly 1 core.

 ### /v3/buildpacks

-The `/v3/buildpacks` endpoint is a endpoint that requires no role checking but authorization and does quite simple sql queries on just the buildpacks table.
-It shows the maximum load of a simple listing endpoint for both implementations.
+The `/v3/buildpacks` endpoint is an endpoint that requires no role checking but does require authentication and performs relatively simple SQL queries on a single table.
+This test is intended to show the maximum load of a simple list endpoint for both implementations.

 ##### Ruby Implementation

-For the ruby implementation we saw that at a rate of 32 requests per seconds works quite well but just with a troughput of 27 requests per second, while 64 requests per seconds break the instance with already described behaviour in the [/v3/info](TODO) test.
+For the Ruby implementation we saw that at a rate of 32 requests per seconds generally works but with a throughput of only 27 requests per second, whilst the test at 64 requests per second causes the isntance to fail with the same behaviour as seen in the [/v3/info](#v3info) test.

 ![](/img/loadtests/v1/vegeta/ng_buildpacks_32.png)
 ![](/img/loadtests/v1/vegeta/ng_buildpacks_64.png)

-So the estimated maximum would be around 30 requests per second since in the [VM Resources Section](#cpu-load-1) we see no overall resource limitation rather the ruby thread using its full single core already at 32 requests per second.
-Additionally the trouhput of 27 tells us that requests are piling up already.
+So the estimated maximum would be around 30 requests per second since in the [VM Resources Section](#cpu-load-1) we see no overall resource limitation rather the Ruby thread using its full single core already at 32 requests per second.
+Additionally the throughput of 27 tells us that a backlog of requests is starting to build up already.

 ##### Go Implementation

-On the PoC implementation we see some requests timing out on the client side(30s timeout) at 1k requests per second.
+For the Go implementation, we see some requests timing out on the client side (30s timeout) at around 1k requests per second.
 ![](/img/loadtests/v1/vegeta/go_buildpacks_1024.png)
-They maybe still would have been served but our default client timeout defines that every request longer than 30 seconds counts as failed.
+It is possible that these requests would still have been served eventually but the default timeout for the test client defines that every request longer than 30 seconds counts as failed.
-One can thus see around 550 requests per second as upper limit for this endpoint in the PoC as the average trouput was around that area.
+It appears that somewhere around 550 requests per second is upper limit for this endpoint as this was roughly the average throughput.

 ### /v3/security_groups/:guid

-The `/v3/security_groups/:guid` endpoint involves checking of roles and also has links to spaces.
-It has more complex queries and also trough the high number of security_groups in the database, we test how the implementations can cope with processing time of the DB.
-Ideally we wanted to test the listing security_groups endpoint but that was not yet implemented at the time of load testing in the PoC.
+The `/v3/security_groups/:guid` endpoint involves checking of roles and also has links to spaces via multiple SQL joins.
+It has more complex queries and also through the high number of security_groups in the database, we can test how the implementations can cope with  higher processing times in the DB.
+Ideally we would have liked to test the list security_groups endpoint but that was not yet implemented in Go at the time these tests were conducted.

 ##### Ruby Implementation

-For the ruby implementation we saw that again a rate of 64 requests per second overloads the cloud_controller_ng via using the whole single thread ruby has available.
+For the Ruby implementation we saw, again, that a rate of 64 requests per second overloads the `cloud_controller_ng` due to the Ruby process using the entire single thread it has access to.

 ![](/img/loadtests/v1/vegeta/ng_security_groups_64.png)

-However this time the trouput at a rate of 32 requests per second the rate and trouhput matches so it seems the `/v3/security_groups/:guid` is a bit cheaper on the cpu.
-Altough the single ruby thread is already exhausted again at that rate.
-So we estimate the sustainable trouput beeing around 40 requests per second.
+However, this time the throughput during the test at 32 requests per second was the full 32 requests per second so it seems the `/v3/security_groups/:guid` is a bit cheaper on the CPU.
+Although the single Ruby thread does appear to already be exhausted at this rate so the estimated sustainable throughput is around 40 requests per second.

 ##### Go Implementation

-For the `/v3/security_groups/:guid` endpoint we also see a limit around 1k requests per second.
-Although a bit higher than `/v3/buildpacks` as at 1k requests, all get served within the 30s timeout limit.
+For the `/v3/security_groups/:guid` endpoint we also see a limit of around 1k requests per second.
+This does seem like a slight improvement over `/v3/buildpacks` as at 1k requests, all requests were served within the 30s timeout limit.

 ![](/img/loadtests/v1/vegeta/go_security_groups_1024.png)

-Based on the troughput numbers, a sustained load of 750 requests per second seems realistic.
+Based on the throughput numbers, a sustained load of 750 requests per second seems realistic.

-A rather interesting behaviour opposed to cloud_controller_ng can be seen at a rate of 2k requests per second.
+A interesting behaviour in comparison to `cloud_controller_ng` can be seen at a rate of 2k requests per second.
 The response times rise for nearly 20 seconds until all requests run into a timeout.
-Yet no server error was visible just an enourmous increase of latencies.
+Yet no server error was visible - just a large increase in latencies.
 ![](/img/loadtests/v1/vegeta/go_security_groups_2048.png)

 ### VM Resources

 Here are the recordings of the system resources while executing the test.
 The full data is available as netdata dump in the [raw results tarball archive](#raw-measurements).

 #### Go Implementation

 To correlate the metrics to specific test runs, here are the timestamps of the test runs: